 Ok, let’s get into the hard numbers.
-For my time in France, I’m aiming to spend $100 a day or less.
-That’s my total daily budget, including accommodation, any buses, metro tickets, trains, or car rentals, and all my food and entertainment expenses too.
+For my time in France in 2018, I aimed to spend $100 a day or less.
+That was my total daily budget, including accommodation, any buses, metro tickets, trains, or car rentals, and all my food and entertainment expenses too.

 Budgeting anywhere requires two main things: a plan and then the follow-through.
 So let’s divide it up: here’s how I plan.